freeCodeCamp/freeCodeCamp/guide/english/game-development/index.md

 Game Development is the art of creating games and describes the design, development and release of a game.
 It may involve concept generation, design, build, test and release.
 While you create a game, it is important to think about the game mechanics, rewards, player engagement and level design.

-A game developer could be a programmer, a sound designer, an artist, a designer or many other roles available in the industry.
+A Game Developer could be a Programmer, a Sound Designer, an Artist, a Designer, a Level Designer or many other roles available in the industry.

 Game Development can be undertaken by a large Game Development Studio or by a single individual.
 It can be as small or large as you like.
 As long as it lets the player interact with content and is able to manipulate the game's elements, you can call it a 'game'.

 To get involved in the Game Development process, you do not need to write code.
 Artists may create and design assets, while a Developer might focus on programming a health bar.
 A Tester may get involved to see that the game works as expected.
+A Level Designer often uses software known as a Game Developemnt Engine to layout the game play.

 ![What first games looked like](https://i.ytimg.com/vi/ePc12V6F0ws/maxresdefault.jpg "What first games looked like")